HumanDynamics/RevolvingLoanHack/ProjectPlan/README.md

 # Use Case N:

 # Project Partners and Roles
-This is a link to a private Wiki https://github.com/CIVICS/BorderBank-Board/wiki/Border-Bank---Partners-Volunteer-Roles
+This is a link to a private Wiki.
+Project leads are eligible for being listed on the public site in the people directory

+https://github.com/CIVICS/BorderBank-Board/wiki/Border-Bank---Partners-Volunteer-Roles

 # Project Milestones